How to Set Up Your Small Business So You Can Take a Vacation

 1. Create an OOO Plan — and Stick to It

 Before you start mapping out when you could ever take a vacation, consider creating an Out of Office (OOO) plan that outlines your strategy for when you’re away.
 Putting pen to paper will help you visualize what taking time off will look like, therefore helping it feel more attainable.
-In this plan, you can write down all your responsibilities and what they entail as well as who could cover them for you.
+In this plan, you can write down all your responsibilities, such as scheduling or accounts receivable, and what they entail as well as who could cover them for you.
 Additional information may include project timelines, important contacts, and any miscellaneous notes that could help someone execute the assignment successfully.

 2. Cross-Train Whenever Possible